Deep Neural Networks and Tabular Data: A Survey: Deep Neural Networks for Tabular Data

-An interesting idea was introduced by \cite{katzir2021netdnf}.
-Their Net-DNF takes into account that every decision tree is merely a form of a Boolean formula, more precisely a disjunctive normal form.
+Katzir et al. \cite{katzir2021netdnf} follow a related idea.
+Their Net-DNF builds on the observation that every decision tree is merely a form of a Boolean formula, more precisely a disjunctive normal form.
 They use this inductive bias to design the architecture of a neural network, which is able to imitate the characteristics of the gradient boosting decision trees algorithm.
 The resulting Net-DNF was tested for classification tasks on data sets with no missing values, where it showed results that are comparable to those of XGBoost \citep{XGBOOST}.
-Not mentioned, however, is how to handle high-cardinality categorical data, as the used data sets contained mostly numerical and few binary features.
+However, the authors did not mention how to handle high-cardinality categorical data, as the used data sets contained mostly numerical and few binary features.

 Linear models (e.g., linear and logistic regression) provide global interpretability but are inferior to complex deep neural networks.
-Usually, handcrafted feature engineering is required to improve the accuracy of linear models. \citep{liu2020dnn2lr} use a deep neural network to combine the features in a possibly non-linear way; the resulting combination then serves as input to the linear model.
+Usually, handcrafted feature engineering is required to improve the accuracy of linear models.
+Liu et al. \cite{liu2020dnn2lr} use a deep neural network to combine the features in a possibly non-linear way; the resulting combination then serves as input to the linear model.
 This enhances the simple model while still providing interpretability.

-The work by \citet{cheng2016wide} proposes a hybrid architecture that consists of linear and deep neural network models - Wide\&Deep.
+The work by Cheng et al. \cite{cheng2016wide} proposes a hybrid architecture that consists of linear and deep neural network models -- Wide\&Deep.
 A linear model that takes single features and a wide selection of hand-crafted logical expressions on features as an input is enhanced by a deep neural network to improve the generalization capabilities.
 Additionally, Wide\&Deep learns an $n$-dimensional embedding vector for each categorical feature.
 All embeddings are concatenated resulting in a dense vector used as input to the neural network.
 The final prediction can be understood as a sum of both models.
-A similar work from \citet{guo2016entity} proposes an embedding using deep neural networks for categorical variables.
+A similar work by Guo et al. \cite{guo2016entity} proposes an embedding using deep neural networks for categorical variables.